 - Mind your measures: If you’re used to drinking pints of lager, try switching to smaller measures like a half pint or a small bottle instead.
 Remember to check the volume too.
 Lagers with higher ABVs have more alcohol and count for more units.
 Changing to a beer with a lower ABV will help make your evening’s units go further.

 - Alternate your alcohol with water or soft drinks: Non-alcoholic drinks can help pad-out your alcohol consumption, reducing the overall units you consume.
 Water will also help you to stay hydrated.
 You could add lemonade to your lager making a ‘shandy’ which is an easy way to drink less alcohol.

 - Have several Drink Free Days per week: Many medical experts recommend having several Drink Free Days to ensure you don't become addicted to alcohol.
 Give your body a good rest by making some nights each week lager-free.
 Not only will it mean you feel great in the morning – your liver will thank you for it too.

-- Track your drinking over time: If you choose to drink, recording exactly what you’ve drunk during the week will tell you whether you're keeping within the unit guidelines.
+- Track your drinking over time: If you choose to drink, recording exactly what you’ve drunk during the week will tell you whether you're keeping within the low risk drinking guidelines.
 Our free Drinkaware: Track and Calculate Units app is perfect for tracking your drinks when you’re out and about.